Audacity (audio editor): Reception

 As free and open-source software, Audacity is very popular in education, encouraging its developers to make the user interface easier for students and teachers.

+Audacity won the SourceForge 2007 and 2009 Community Choice Award for Best Project for Multimedia.

-Jamie Lendino of PC Magazine recently rated it 4/5 stars Excellent and said, "If you're looking to get started in podcasting or recording music, it's tough to go wrong with Audacity.
+Jamie Lendino of PC Magazine recently rated it 4/5 stars Excellent and said: "If you're looking to get started in podcasting or recording music, it's tough to go wrong with Audacity.
 A powerful, free, open-source audio editor that's been available for years, Audacity is still the go-to choice for quick-and-dirty audio work."

 CNET rated Audacity 5/5 stars, calling it "feature-rich and flexible".
-Preston Gralla of PC World said, "If you're interested in creating, editing, and mixing you'll want Audacity."
+Preston Gralla of PC World said: "If you're interested in creating, editing, and mixing you'll want Audacity."
 Jack Wallen of Tech Republic praised its features and ease-of-use.

-In The Art of Unix Programming (2003), open-source software advocate Eric S. Raymond wrote of Audacity, "The central virtue of this program is that it has a superbly transparent and natural user interface, one that erects as few barriers between the user and the sound file as possible."
+In The Art of Unix Programming (2003), open-source software advocate Eric S. Raymond wrote of Audacity: "The central virtue of this program is that it has a superbly transparent and natural user interface, one that erects as few barriers between the user and the sound file as possible."

 Some reviewers and users have criticized Audacity for its inconvenient UX design, unsightly GUI and comparative lack of features compared with Adobe Audition.
-Matthew McLean wrote "Audacity looks a bit more dated and basic, but this will be appealing to many folks who’re just starting out".
+Matthew McLean wrote: "Audacity looks a bit more dated and basic, but this will be appealing to many folks who're just starting out".